-The COVID-19 Community Sampling and Tracking program is designed to systematically sample the campus community for early identification of changes in virus spread.
+The goal of the COVID-19 Community Sampling and Tracking program is early identification of changes in virus spread.
 By participating in this program, you will be helping the public health effort to find early warning signs of SARS-CoV-2 circulation on campus.
 If you are concerned that you have symptoms of COVID-19 or may have been exposed, please contact UHS for an online assessment.

 This program is open to U-M students as well as staff and faculty working on campus.
 Michigan Medicine faculty and staff are eligible.
-Participants must be 18 or older to consent to participation.
 Participants are required to be asymptomatic (have no symptoms) with no recent close-contact exposures at the time they complete their test.

 Individuals who have been diagnosed with COVID-19 (with a PCR test) in the last 90 days are not eligible to participate (tests can remain positive for up to 90 days after an initial infection, and would likely not represent a re-infection).

-No, our current swab testing method requires that swab self collection must be observed by program personnel.
+No, our current testing method requires that sample collection must be observed by program personnel.